 - Annual miles driven

 When searching for insurance, you’ll surely want to find the best deal for a price that’s within your budget.
-Thankfully, there are a few tricks you can try in order to lower the cost of your premium.
+Thankfully, there are a few things you can try in order to lower the cost of your premium.
 We’ve listed them below.

 - Limit your car usage (where possible).
-If you can occasionally take some journeys by foot or public transport, rather than using your car, you can reduce your annual mileage and this can help to save on your premiums.
+If you can occasionally take some journeys by foot or public transport, rather than using your car, you can reduce your annual mileage and this can help to save on your premium.

 - Pay annually, rather than monthly.
 While it might be intimidating to pay a large sum of money in one go, doing so will eliminate the possibility of paying interest on monthly instalments